lancopku/RAP/README.md

 ```

 ### Other Online Defense Methods
 We choose [ONION](https://arxiv.org/pdf/2011.10369.pdf) and [STRIP](https://arxiv.org/pdf/1911.10312.pdf) as our baselines.
-Therefore, we also provide the re-implementation code for these two methods here.
+Therefore, we also provide the re-implementated code for these two methods here.

 #### ONION
 The code is in the file **onion.py**.
 An example to run this file is: